vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

 provided by the MBMQ model and adopt these features separately.

-For example, we could implement MsgQueues, including the ability to redirect channels to MsgQueues, without implementing MBOs and CMHs -- or we could add that functionality to Zircon ports.
+For example, we could implement MsgQueues, including the ability to redirect channels to MsgQueues, without implementing MBOs and CalleesRefs -- or we could add that functionality to Zircon ports.
 This would give us the ability to combine `zx_port_wait()` and `zx_channel_read()` into a single syscall (giving some performance benefits) and to preserve message ordering across channels.
 It would not give us the other benefits, including shareability of channels, allowing large messages, and providing memory accounting for messages.

 This approach is more incremental and could be easier in some ways, but it could also make it harder to get to a better overall solution.